5 Easy Ways You Can Help Save the Planet

 Waste from homes, power plants, cars and even airplanes contribute to climate change and global pollution and burn up the earth’s natural resources, like coal and natural gas.

 But when we recycle, used materials are converted into new products, and when we conserve water and energy, we reduce our need to over- consume natural resources.
 Switching off lights and shorter showers are two ways to help conserve resources.
+Learn how to conserve water and energy at home.

 4. Give animal-testing the boot.